Sunak: No apology over ‘absolutely legitimate’ transgender comments at PMQs

 “I hope the leader of the Opposition will also reflect on his actions too.”

+Tory former business minister Paul Scully told the BBC’s Politics Live: “If it was me, I would probably pick up the phone to Brianna’s father, frankly.”

-Earlier, policing minister Chris Philp said Mr Sunak was “very keen” to meet Brianna’s family and it is understood Number 10 has reached out to arrange a meeting.
+Earlier, policing minister Chris Philp said Mr Sunak is “very keen” to meet Brianna’s family and it is understood Number 10 has reached out to arrange a meeting.

 Brianna’s mother had been in Westminster during PMQs with her local MP in Warrington, Charlotte Nichols, as she campaigns for mindfulness lessons to be taught in schools following the killing of her daughter.